debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 - **Hyperparameter Tuning**
   Optimize the number of clusters (`k`) using grid search, test against different feature subsets.

-- **Cluster Interpretation & Labeling**
+- **Cluster Profiling**
-  Add richer profiling of clusters (e.g., top authors, preferred eras, average rating patterns) to support clearer persona labels.
+  Add richer profiling of clusters to support clearer persona labels and potential recommendations to various stakeholder groups.

 - **Downstream Applications**
   Explore opportunities to experiment utilizing the holdout data set and new learnings.